rochacbruno/marmite/example/content/2024-10-19-what-is-marmite-static-site-generator.md

 To create a new theme is very simple, you just need to add to your content folder the `templates` and `static` directories and then customize in the way you like.

+Use `--start-theme` on the CLI to start a new theme from the built-in theme.

 To learn more about how to create a new theme check this post: